danieljwait/e2ee-messenger/Writeup/README.md

 <img src="./media/image8.png" style="width:5.00069in;height:3in" alt="Chart, bar chart Description automatically generated" />

 Next, the findings from question 8 are that many stakeholders want to see voice notes (50%) added to messaging apps.
 However, I think that this feature is beyond the scope of the project as it will require file storage and microphone access.
 I may still consider the feature but do not expect it to reach the final list of requirements and the success criteria.
 The joint second-highest scoring features are bigger file limits (25%) and “Notification read at …” (25%).
-Including a bigger file size limit could be done by raising the cap above 8MB for example (Discord’s cap for non-paying members as found in *1.2.1* *Existing Program – Discord*) so will be considered as a feature to potentially include in my solution.
+Including a bigger file size limit could be done by raising the cap above 8MB for example (Discord’s cap for non-paying members as found in *1.3.1* *Discord*) so will be considered as a feature to potentially include in my solution.
 “Notification read at …” on the other hand will not be possible to be considered as it is beyond the project’s scope: it would require me to firstly send notifications to the user and secondly somehow track when this notification has been read.

 Question 9 – “How important is privacy for you?”